Just across from the main body of Hampstead Heath, you will find one of London’s most ethereal spots – Hampstead Hill Gardens and Pergola.

 Even in London, where you get used to seeing weird underground Roman temples and Victorian cemeteries that have been turned into nature reserves, Hampstead Pergola stands out.

-It’s a cool place with an interesting history and one you should totally visit.
 Here’s what you need to know before you go.

 Who Built Hampstead Hill Garden and Pergola?

-The Hill Garden and Pergola used to be a part of the grounds of Hill House, an early 19th century villa that was rebuilt and extended by Sir William Lever, Viscount Leverhulme.
+The Hill Garden and Pergola used to be a part of the grounds of Hill House, an early 19th-century villa that was rebuilt and extended by Sir William Lever, Viscount Leverhulme.

 It’s difficult to believe but the terraces were actually built from soil reclaimed during the expansion of the Northern Line!
+Using the soil was a genius idea that saved Mawson a lot of time and Lord Viscount a lot of money.

 The aim of the game was to create a sunny spot where the hoi polloi of Edwardian society could attend the lavish social functions hosted by Leverhulme (who was very, very rich) and enjoy the glorious surroundings.